-THOUGHT OF THE DAY – INSPIRE, CHALLENGER AND MOTIVATE!
+THOUGHT OF THE DAY – INSPIRE, CHALLENGE AND MOTIVATE!

 The thought, an inspiring quotation that sets the tone for the day’s meeting, is a welcome option in many clubs.
-It is usually delivered by a designated club member at the beginning of the meeting, and is used in combination with the pledge of allegiance in our club.
+At our club, it is delivered by the Inspiration/Timer at the beginning of the meeting, and is immediately followed by the Pledge of Allegiance.

 If you are new to Toastmasters and are nervous about the thought of speaking in front of people, you can use this small but valuable role to build your confidence.